 There’s no shortage of experts advising you to get started with email marketing as soon as you open the (digital) doors of your online business.

-MailChimp is one of the most popular email marketing tools for business owners, freelancers, and creatives.
+Mailchimp has an 8.3/10 rating on Trustradius, and it’s a popular email marketing tool for business owners, freelancers, and creatives.

-Today, I’m rolling up my sleeves to show you what MailChimp pricing plans include, and whether you should consider this email marketing tool.
+Today, we’re rolling up our sleeves to show you what Mailchimp’s pricing plans include.

-For starters, the company was founded way back in 2001 when email marketing was pretty exotic.
+Mailchimp was founded back in 2001 when email marketing was just starting in the digital world.

-In the beginning, they offered templates and mailing lists that made it a lot easier to get in touch with your audience.
+In the beginning, Mailchimp offered templates and mailing lists that made it a lot easier to get in touch with your audience.

 But what do they have to offer, and what will you get for the pretty penny you pay for their services?